We need to rebuild better. Together.

 While we make investments to build a stronger and more inclusive economy, we should lead with the industries that show the greatest potential to help families recover.

-Over 600,000 clean energy workers have lost their jobs since March.
+Over 620,000 clean energy workers have been laid off since March.
 But before the coronavirus took down the economy, clean energy was one of the nation’s strongest sectors, growing 70% faster than the economy as a whole, and with support — including specific investments in communities of color — is poised for a strong rebound.

 Science says the U.S. needs a 100% clean economy — one that produces no more climate pollution than we can also remove from the atmosphere – no later than 2050.
 Pumping money into the fossil fuel industry while ignoring the growing demand for clean energy will only continue to make people sick and not get us to that critical goal.